OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/firebase-messaging.md

 <div class="info" markdown="1">

-**The Cloud Messaging Configurator, version 1.1.0 and older, is deprecated**.
-For more information, see [Firebase Cloud Messaging HTTP protocol](https://firebase.google.com/docs/cloud-messaging/http-server-ref)).
+The Cloud Messaging Configurator, version 1.1.0 and older, is deprecated.
+For more information, see [Firebase Cloud Messaging HTTP protocol](https://firebase.google.com/docs/cloud-messaging/http-server-ref).
 This means the **v2** and **v1** endpoints will no longer be functional.

-To provide a better OutSystems experience, the Configurator's REST APIs have been replaced by Server Actions available on the Firebase Cloud Messaging Plugin. **If you are consuming these APIs, you should start the migration process as soon as possible**.
+To provide a better OutSystems experience, the Configurator's REST APIs have been replaced by Server Actions available on the Firebase Cloud Messaging Plugin.
+If you are consuming these APIs, you should start the migration process as soon as possible.

 </div>